Turskyi/BlockerLibrary/README.md

 GitHub repository page and create a new release, incrementing version, then I open the [jitpack.io](https://jitpack.io/#Turskyi/BlockerLibrary) repository page and click "Get it" button in front of new release version, to check if it does not have errors.

+• **Code Readability:** code is easily readable such that a fellow programmer can understand the purpose of the app, all variables, methods, and resource IDs are descriptively named such that another developer reading the code can easily understand their function, no unnecessary blank lines, no unused variables or methods, no commented out code.